A Famous gourmet guide 1-star sushi restaurant expressing the true season via the technique and discernment

 Known for his signature seasonal croquette (the crab is especially tasty!) and white fish sashimi with grated truffles or caviar, Chef Ryusuke Yamane serves a maximum of seven diners for lunch or dinner at his cozy restaurant in Ginza.
 A veteran of renowned Kyubey in Ginza, the chef does not conform to the structures of traditional Edomae sushi in his omakase menu.
 Although it requires more work and skill, nigiri are made with either white or red shari to best match and elevate the particular fish.
 The chef is very friendly and serves his sushi with a big smile, which makes guests feel comfortable and welcome.

 The world of HAJIME: An artistic presentation of the beauty of earth and life through cuisine

-HAJIME has been attracting attention around the world by receiving Michelin 3-star in the shortest period throughout the history of Michelin and by being listed on "Asia's 50 Best Restaurants" and "Foodie Top 100."
+HAJIME has been attracting attention around the world by receiving Famous gourmet guide 3-star in the shortest period throughout the history of Famous gourmet guide and by being listed on "Asia's 50 Best Restaurants" and "Foodie Top 100."

 Working at the intersection of art and gastronomy, Chef Hajime Yoneda expresses his cooking philosophy through his unique aesthetic lens, resulting in dishes with plating and presentation resembling artwork, set in a chic and serene dining room evocative of a sophisticated art gallery.
 The chef's signature dish is named "Chikyu" (Earth).
 Although its culinary DNA lies in the famous Gargoillou dish of renowned French chef, Michel Bras, Chef Hajime combines about 100 individually prepared Japanese vegetable components in a visually stunning way that tastes as good as it looks.
 Dining at Hajime over the course of 4 hours, accompanied by thoughtful wine pairings, is a tour de force in modern Japanese cuisine.